decretist/Dissertation/Chapter3/chapter3.md

-as D.63 c.35 in the second recension is not canon 28 from the Second Lateran Council (1139), but rather a canon from an earlier council or synod convened by Innocent II at Rome in 1133 that was reissued, a common practice in the early twelfth century, at Lateran II.[^b] Pennington supports Larson's conjecture by noting that the text of the canon as it appears in the *Decretum* includes variants (*facta fuerit* vs *fuerit celebrata*, and *consensus* vs *assensus*) found
+as D.63 c.35 in the second recension is not canon 28 from the Second Lateran Council (1139), but rather a canon from an earlier council or synod convened by Innocent II at Rome in 1133 that was reissued, a common practice in the early twelfth century, at Lateran II.[^11] Pennington supports Larson's conjecture by noting that the text of the canon as it appears in the *Decretum* includes variants (*facta fuerit* vs *fuerit celebrata*, and *consensus* vs *assensus*) found